sonic-net/SONiC/doc/drop_counters/drop_counters_test_plan.md

 We essentially want to repeat the general testing procedure twice for this test.
 The procedure is as follows:
 1. Send SMAC_EQUALS_DMAC packets to the device, verify that the counts are correct.
 2. Add SIP_LINK_LOCAL as a drop reason to the counter, verify that it is cleared.
-3. Send both SMAC_EQUALS_DMAC and SIP_LINK_LOCAL packets to the device, verify that both are counted by the drop counter.
+3. Send both SMAC_EQUALS_DMAC and SIP_LINK_LOCAL packets to the device, verify that both are counted by TEST_COUNTER.

 ### 4.5.2.
 Verify that a drop reason can be removed from a counter that has already been installed
 #### Counters: